About the course

 |IELTS Academic (Institution code: 0713)||7.5||7.0|

 *Previously known as the Cambridge Certificate of Advanced English or Cambridge English: Advanced (CAE)

 †Previously known as the Cambridge Certificate of Proficiency in English or Cambridge English: Proficiency (CPE)

 Your test must have been taken no more than two years before the start date of your course.
 Our Application Guide provides further information about the English language test requirement.

 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews are held as part of the admissions process.
 Interviews take place at Rewley House, University of Oxford, and normally last for 30 minutes.
 Interviews are conducted by a minimum of two interviewers.
 An invitation to interview is not a guarantee of an offer of a place.
 Where a candidate is unable to attend in person, an online interview may be offered.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The department is well-equipped for field teaching and supporting individual students’ field studies, mainly field survey.
 It has a range of archaeological survey and IT equipment, including GIS and geophysical equipment and software, which may be borrowed/used by students, after appropriate experience or training.
-You will be encouraged, where appropriate, to participate more widely in archaeological fieldwork or research projects, but unless these are part of the course, the department does not normally offer its own resources/facilities for supporting these as part of the course.
+You will be encouraged, where appropriate, to participate more widely in archaeological fieldwork or research projects, but unless these are part of the course, the department does not normally offer its own resources/facilities for supporting these.
 If you have a query about equipment or facilities needed to support your studies, please contact the Programme Director.

 The department is committed to supporting you to pursue your academic goals.